MMadlos/dashboard-users-registration/README.md

   - Previous - Next buttons ✔️

 - Add Bar chart with number of user registration by year ✔️
+- Add selector to change data from the chart ✔️

 - Get users from API
-- Add chart map pointing location of the users

 - Dark / light mode
-- Group options

 - Animation effects
   - When expanding sort options